 If you have both HIV and(HBV) and take Delstrigo, your HBV may get much worse (flare up) if you stop taking Delstrigo.
 Do not stop taking Delstrigo without first talking to your health care provider.

-While taking Delstrigo, it is important to keep all your appointments with your health care provider.
+While taking Delstrigo, it is important to keep all of your appointments with your health care provider.

 What is Delstrigo?